-Course Code: EEE 2402 Course Title: Electrical Machines-II Sessional Credit Hours: 1.5 Contact Hours: 3 per Week and secondary line voltages
+Course Code: EEE 2402 Course Title: Electrical Machines-II Sessional Credit Hours: 1.5 Contact Hours: 3 per Week

 Objectives: This course consists of two parts.
 In the first part, students will perform experiments to verify practically the theories and concepts develop in EEE 2303 and EEE 2401.
 In the second part, students will design simple systems using the principles learned in EEE 2303 and EEE 2401.